rosell-dk/webp-on-demand/README.md

 `RewriteCond %{DOCUMENT_ROOT}/$1.$2.webp -f`
 This makes sure there is an existing converted image.
 The $1 and $2 refers to matches of the following rule.
 You may think it is weird that we can reference matches in a rule not run yet, in a condition to that very rule.
 I agree - mod_rewrite is a complex beast.

-`RewriteRule ^\/?(.*)\.(jpe?g|png)$ $1.$2.webp [NC,T=image/webp,E=WEBPACCEPT:1,E=WEBPEXISTING:1,QSD]`
+`RewriteRule ^\/?(.*)\.(jpe?g|png)$ /your-base-path/your-destination-path/$1.$2.webp [NC,T=image/webp,E=WEBPACCEPT:1,E=WEBPEXISTING:1,QSD]`
 Rewrites any request that ends with ".jpg", ".jpeg" or ".png" (case insensitive).
 The first parentheses makes grabs the file path, which can then be referenced with $1.
 The second parentheses grabs the file extension into $2.
 These referenced are used in the preceding condition as well as in the rule itself.
 The effect of the rewrite is that the target is set to the same as source, but with ".webp" appended to it.
 Also, MIME type of the response is set to "image/webp" (not necessary, though).
 The first E flag part sets the environment variable "WEBPACCEPT" to 1.
 This is used further down in the .htaccess to conditionally append a Vary header.
 So setting this variable means that the Vary header will be appended if the rule is triggered.
 The second E sets the environment variable "WEBPEXISTING" to 1.
 This marks that the request was routed to an existing image and is used later to send a custom header X-WebP-On-Demand="Routed to existing converted image" (practical for debugging).
 The NC flag makes the match case insensitive.
 The QSD flag tells Apache to strip the query string.
-The "\/?" is added to the beginning in order to support LiteSpeed web servers.
+The "\/?" is added to the beginning in order to support LiteSpeed web servers. "your-base-path" and "your-destination-path" must be altered to match the locations of your setup, as instructed in top of `.htaccess.template`

 #### Redirecting to image converter
 Second block redirects to *the image converter* (under appropiate circumstances)